catherinee24/account-abstraction-2024/Account-Abstraction.md

 Welcome to the course on Account Abstraction!
 In this lesson, you will learn what account abstraction is and why it's important in blockchain technology.

-##### Account abstraction is a basic idea in blockchain that helps fix some common problems faced by users and developers.
+##### Account abstraction also known as (EIP 4337) is a basic idea in blockchain that helps fix some common problems faced by users and developers.
 In this lesson, you'll learn:

 - What account abstraction is and why it matters.
 - How it helps with managing private keys and checking transactions.